google-fabric/galley/README.md

  - Custom environments to easily run isolated development and test containers side-by-side
  - “Addons” to define optional configuration for services
  - Automatically re-use running containers to support developing on multiple services simultaneously
- - Prevent “stateful” containers like databases from being wiped through recreates
+ - Prevent “stateful” containers, like databases, from being wiped through recreates
  - JavaScript-based configuration for higher-order service definitions

 Galley also has special support for running under a VM, such as when using [docker-machine](https://docs.docker.com/machine/)